Skip to content

 Safe Inputs

-The safe-inputs: element allows you to define custom MCP (Model Context Protocol) tools directly in your workflow frontmatter using JavaScript, shell scripts, or Python.
+The safe-inputs: (validated user input tools) element allows you to define custom MCP (Model Context Protocol) tools directly in your workflow frontmatter using JavaScript, shell scripts, or Python.
 These tools are generated at runtime and mounted as an MCP server, giving your agent access to custom functionality with controlled secret access.

 safe-inputs: